PennLINC/ModelArray/README.md

 -   Easy to use: set up your analysis with just several lines of codes;
 -   Low memory requirement, even for large datasets;
--   At present, `ModelArray` supports linear models as well as generalized additive models (GAM) with penalized splines, which are particularly useful for studying nonlinear effects in lifespan data.
+-   At present, `ModelArray` supports linear models as well as generalized additive models (GAM) with and without penalized splines, which are particularly useful for studying nonlinear effects in lifespan data.

 ## Installation